What is Infrastructure as a Service in Ecommerce?

 IaaS makes it simpler for ecommerce owners to scale their businesses

 As your store grows, you can easily upgrade your remote data center space and quickly adapt your IaaS to reflect your current needs.
-In contrast, updating on-premises infrastructure can be both costly and time-consuming, as you’d need to physically replace and maintain equipment.
+In contrast, updating on-premises ecommerce infrastructure can be both costly and time-consuming, as you’d need to physically replace and maintain equipment.

 IaaS also increases the amount of control retailers have over their ecommerce stores, providing greater freedom in site management.